Reach Out Today

 Intensive Outpatient Treatment in Orange County

 For those leaving PHP, Intensive Outpatient Treatment in Newport Beach (IOP) puts you once step closer to full recovery.
-Focusing on group therapy, IOP clients meet three to five days a week for group therapy sessions.
+Focusing on group therapy, IOP patients meet three to five days a week for group therapy sessions.
 Each session typically lasts around three hours.

 In terms of the overall length of treatment, outpatient rehab typically takes anywhere from two weeks to three months.